“Constant voltage” is one of the more confusing terms used by the audio industry. Pat Brown brings clarification to this term.

 I always like to add that this is a low frequency practice (<50 kHz).
 In high frequency interfaces (video, digital, RF) impedance matching (termination) must be used to maintain the integrity of the signal.

 Fig. 2 – A constant voltage interface connects and audio output to an input.
 Additional loads could be “bridged” across the output to receive the same signal, so long as the total impedance doesn’t excessively load the line (cause the signal voltage to drop).

 The Audio Industry Definition

 The typical audio industry meaning of constant voltage is with regard to an amplifier driving a loudspeaker or loudspeakers through step-down transformers.
 The amplifier is operated at its full voltage swing, and a transformer “steps down” this voltage before applying it to the loudspeaker.
-The amplifier’s output voltage can be anything, but it is usually fixed at a standard value, such as 25 V, 70.7 V, or 100 V. These are RMS voltage for a reference sine wave from the amplifier.
-Of course the actual VRMS varies wildly depending on the program material, and in most applications it is not like the sine wave that is used to rate the system.
+The amplifier’s output voltage can be anything, but it is usually referenced to a standard value, such as 25 V, 70.7 V, or 100 V. These are the RMS voltage for a reference sine wave from the amplifier.
+Of course the actual Vrms varies wildly depending on the program material, and in most applications it does not resemble the sine wave that is used to rate the system.
 This is an effective way to drive multiple loudspeakers from a single amplifier, such as in a meeting room.
 Someone at some time decided to call this a “constant voltage” distribution system and unfortunately the name stuck.

 Fig. 2 – A “constant voltage” distribution system utilizing step-down transformers.
 The output voltage of the step-up transformer is typically 25, 70.7, or 100 Vrms (sine wave rated).